Fiol Law Group|Posted in Car Accidents on October 8, 2019

 Under Florida’s Tort Claims Act, the state and its agencies shall be liable for negligence in the same manner and extent as a private individual.
 However, a claimant cannot seek punitive damages against the government entity.
 The state also places a cap of $200,000 on any judgment award from a government entity, or $300,000 if multiple parties are defendants.
 A victim must bring a claim against the government within three years of the date of the accident.

 How to Bring a Claim Against the Police in Tampa

 To have a claim against a law enforcement agency in Florida, the entity or one of its police officers must have been guilty of negligence or carelessness that caused your accident.
 You or your attorney must prove the defendant was responsible for the auto accident.
 If the police officer did something a reasonable and prudent driver would not have in similar circumstances, the police force could be liable for damages.
-A lawyer can help you with the steps to bringing a claim against a police department in Florida.
+An injury lawyer in Clearwater or Tampa can help you with the steps to bringing a claim against a police department in Florida.